 Net loss per share is presented in accordance with the provisions of SFAS No. 128, Earnings Per Share (EPS).
 Basic EPS excludes dilution for potentially dilutive securities and is computed by dividing loss attributable to common stockholders by the weighted average number of common shares outstanding during the period.
 Diluted EPS gives effect to dilutive options, warrants and other potential common shares outstanding during the period.
-Diluted net loss per common share is equal to basic net loss per common share since all potentially dilutive securities are anti-dilutive for each of the periods presented.
-Potential common stock equivalents excluded consist of stock options, warrants and redeemable convertible preferred stock.
-The weighted average anti-dilutive shares for the three-month periods ended March 31, 2006 and 2005 are summarized as follows:
+Diluted net loss per common share since all potentially dilutive securities are anti-dilutive for each of the periods presented.
+Potential common stock equivalents excluded consist of stock options, warrants and redeemable convertible preferred stock which are summarized as follows:

+Septe ember 30,

 2006 2005

-Common stock options 1,190,976 954,266
+Common stock options 1,571,934 919,035

-Warrants 298,280 2,758,923
+Warrants 285,835 2,729,916

-Redeemable convertible preferred stock 3,398,105
+Redeemable convertible preferred stock - 3,398,105

-Total 1,489,256 7,111,294
+Total 1,857,769 7,047,056

-7. STOCK-BASED COMPENSATION
+7. STOCK-BASED COMPENSATION AND DEFERRED COMPENSATION

-The Company has three stock-based compensation plans, (the "Plans") which allow the board of directors to grant incentives to employees, directors and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
+The Company has three stock-based compensation plans, (the "Plans") which allow the Board of Directors to grant incentives to employees, directors and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.

-The compensation expense recognized in the Statement of Operations in the first quarter of 2006 for stock options and restricted stock awards was \$284.
-Cash received from options exercised under all share-based payment arrangements for the quarter ended March 31, 2006 was \$28.
+The compensation expense recognized in the Statement of Operations in the third quarter of 2006 for stock options and restricted stock awards amounted to \$204, and for the nine months ended September 30, 2006 compensation expense amounted to \$778.
+Cash received from options exercised under all share-based payment arrangements for the three and nine months ended September 30, 2006 was \$31 and \$69, respectively.